easydatapy/easytxt/README.rst

   * ftfy_ to fix encoding.
   * pyquery_ to help with html to text conversion.
+  * number-parser_ to help with numeric text to number conversion

 .. _ftfy: https://pypi.org/project/ftfy
 .. _pyquery: https://pypi.org/project/pyquery